vitalab/vitalab.github.io/deep-learning/_posts/2019-01-31-Diversity_In_Faces.md

 ![](/deep-learning/images/Diversity_in_Faces/results.png)

 Because reading the whole table above would be painful, here is the gist of it:
-Individual measurements seem to have higher diversity and evenness than the feature (age, genre, race) they represent.
+Individual measurements seem to have higher diversity and evenness than the feature (age, gender, race) they represent.

 [Blog post](https://www.ibm.com/blogs/research/2019/01/diversity-in-faces/)